 Draft Profile: BioNaijee Jones attended Timber Creek High School and was rated a 3-star prospect by 247 Sports with a scout's rating of 0.823, going unranked by ESPN.
 Following high school, Jones opted to join Rutgers.

-In 2019 as a freshman Jones saw action in 4 games and played a total of 36 snaps at Safety for the Scarlet Knights.
-He recorded only 2 tackles, no assists, while adding no stops.
-In coverage Jones notched up no pass breakups, no interceptions, and an outstanding QB rating when targetted of .0.
+In 2019 as a freshman Jones saw action in 4 games and played a total of 36 snaps at safety for the Scarlet Knights.
+He recorded just 2 tackles, no assists, while adding no stops.
+In coverage Jones notched up no pass breakups, no interceptions, and an elite QB rating when targetted of .0.

 In 2021 as a junior Jones played in 4 games and contributed on 107 snaps.
 He chalked up only 3 tackles, one assist, and added 2 stops.
 In the secondary Jones forced one pass breakup, no interceptions, and gave up a solid QB rating when targetted of 87.5.

-After season's end Jones transferred to Kent State where a senior for the Golden Flashes in 2022 Jones played in just 2 games and took part in 34 snaps for the Golden Flashes.
-He logged only 3 tackles, one assist, and made no stops.
-In coverage Jones had one pass breakup, no interceptions, and surrendered an outstanding QB rating when targetted of 39.6.
+After season's end Jones transferred to Kent State where as a senior for the Golden Flashes in 2022 Jones played in 4 games and took part in 130 snaps for the Golden Flashes.
+He logged 13 tackles, 4 assists, and made 8 stops.
+In coverage Jones had one pass breakup, no interceptions, and surrendered a very good QB rating when targetted of 71.9.